marvelousNinja/cloudfoundry_helios_guide/README.md

 # Switching to space dev...
 OK
 ```

-Now we're almost ready to deploy our application to CloudFoundry.
+We're almost ready to deploy our application to CloudFoundry.

 # Just before deployment

 As I said before, in order to deploy our app, we need to provide it PostgreSQL service.
 Here's how to create
 so called 'user provided' service in CloudFoundry.
 In your terminal:
 ```